Sally Pearson: 2016

 Sally Pearson was set to be a strong contender to defend her gold medal title she won at the London 2012 Olympics.
 However, during a hard training session Pearson slightly tore her hamstring forcing her out of the Rio 2016 games.

 2017 World championships

 Pearson won the gold medal in the 100 metres hurdles at the 2017 World Championships in London with a time of 12.59.

 2018 Commonwealth Games

-Pearson was to compete in the 100 metre hurdles and 4x100 relay but later withdrew due to an Achilles tendon injury.
+Pearson was to compete in the 100 metre hurdles and 4 × 100 relay but later withdrew due to an Achilles tendon injury.

 Retirement

 On 5 August 2019, Pearson announced her retirement from competitive athletics, stating that she did not believe that she would be ready for the 2020 Olympic Games.
 Pearson stated: "It has been a long 16 years, but also a fun and exciting 16 years.
 My body has decided it is time to let it go, and move forward onto a new direction."

-She is the eighth fastest 100m hurdles sprinter in history.
+In February 2022, Pearson joined Seven News Gold Coast as a sport presenter.
+She remained in the role until Seven News Gold Coast was axed in November 2024.

+In May 2023, it was announced that Pearson would be participating in the twentieth series of Dancing with the Stars.
+She was paired with Mitch Kirkby.

+In February 2025, Pearson joined Sunrise as a reporter.